Definition of puberty

 Diagnosis of Precocious Puberty

-Furthermore, endocrinological diagnostics have to be carried out in order to be able to distinguish central genesis from peripheral genesis.
+A detailed anamnesis should be taken, and patients must be examined clinically.
+This should include sonography in order to evaluate inner sexual characteristics and classification of the external sexual characteristics according to Tanner stages.
+Furthermore, endocrinological diagnostics should be performed to distinguish central genesis from peripheral genesis.
 Precocious pseudo-puberty, unlike true precocious puberty, is associated with high levels of sex hormones, while the level of gonadotropin is low.
-In addition to that, a neurological examination should be carried out, followed by a MR or CT scan to show central genesis.
+In addition, a neurological examination should be carried out, followed by a magnetic resonance (MR) or computerized tomography (CT) scan to show central genesis.

 Treatment of Precocious Puberty

-First of all, the underlying genesis of the disease should be treated.
-By administering GnRH analogs, the endogenous forming of gonadotropins is suppressed due to receptor-down-regulation, which results in less secretion of sex hormones.
+Primary treatment includes treating the underlying genesis of the disease.
+Administering gonadotropin-releasing hormone (GnRH) analogs suppresses the endogenous forming of gonadotropins due to receptor-down-regulation, which results in less secretion of sex hormones.

 Definition of Delayed Puberty